kosamari/gifffff/README.md

 # gifffff
 handy gif tool
---- ery much work in progress ---
+--- this code does nothing right now. work in progress ---